In Pictures: Ranveer Singh Gets Injured On Padmavati Set But What He Did Next Will Win Your Heart!

 badly."

-In Pic: Ranveer Outside
+In Pic: Ranveer Outside Leelavati Hospital

 "Ranveer received initial first aid on the set and was rushed